mhwlng/kiosk-server/README.md

 ## Home Assistant Dashboards

-There is no on-screen keyboard, so an auto login mechanism is required
+There is no on-screen keyboard, so an auto login mechanism is required:

 I added a new user 'Kiosk'